-Effective Fall 2011, students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
-This policy applies to all semester length and alternative semester formats.
-Students in classes which begin after the designated start of the semester (e.g. a mid-semester start) will have 14 calendar days from the designated start of the alternative semester to withdraw for a full refund.
+Effective Fall Semester, 2011, students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
+Students in classes that meet in a format shorter than the traditional semester (15-16 weeks) will have seven (7) calendar days from the designated start of the class to withdraw for a full refund.
+If the seventh (7th) or fourteenth (14th) calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.
 Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.